splunk/observability-workshop/content/en/s4r/02-inital-ui-tour.md

 weight: 20
 ---

- aquick tour of the ui
+A quick tour of the ui
 ---